Swimming at the 1904 Summer Olympics

 At the 1904 Summer Olympics, nine swimming events were contested.
 The 1904 swimming competition was the only time in Olympic history that racing distances were measured in yards.
 The competition was held September 4–6, 1904.
 There was a total of 32 participants from 5 countries competing.
-The 10 events at the swimming competitions were held at a man-made lake that was used for life-saving exhibitions by the coast guard.
+The swimming competitions comprised 9 or 10 events, depending on whether the plunge for distance is classified as a swimming or diving event, and were held in a man-made lake used by the Coast Guard for lifesaving exhibitions.

 The short sprint, at 50 yd, made its first Olympic appearance in 1904.
 The 100 returned after not being contested in 1900.
 The 1000 metres and 4000 metres were replaced with the much shorter 440 yd and 1 mi events, making the 200 the only freestyle event to be held for the second time in a row.

 The 200 metre backstroke was shortened to 100 yd and the team swimming event was replaced with a 4 × 50 yard freestyle relay.
 The obstacle course and underwater swimming events were eliminated, while breaststroke made its Olympic debut.